 Hints & Tips:

-These tortillas freeze well too making them great for busy nights or even quick pizza bases.
+These tortillas freeze well too making them great for busy nights and they even work as pizza bases.
 To freeze the tortillas, allow them to cool completely then layer each tortilla in between plastic wrap or freezer paper.
-Place in a zip loc bag and then into the freezer.
+Place in a zip seal plastic bag and then into the freezer.